Heritage Ducks

 Cayuga Ducks

-The Cayuga is a medium-sized, heavy breed.
-They are similar to an Aylesbury duck in shape and size.
-They have a long head, and their bill is slightly flattened along the top line.
-Their medium length neck is slightly arched.
+The Cayuga is a medium-sized breed.
+They are long and elegant, and their body carriage is slightly elevated in front.
 They have a broad, full, and prominent breast with a deep, long, and broad body and large, short thighs.
-Their feet have straight toes with webbing.
-The stiff, hard plumage of the Cayuga is black with an iridescent green/blue/purple sheen in the sunlight; they may develop white mottling as they age.
+The head is oval, and the bill is slightly flattened along the top line.
+Their medium-length neck is slightly arched.
+The stiff plumage of the Cayuga is black with an iridescent green/blue/purple sheen in the sunlight; they may develop white mottling as they age.
 Sex feathers on drakes are well-curled.
-They are upright breed with brown eyes, and black legs, and feet that may be tinged in orange in drakes as they mature.
-Their bill is black but may change to olive.

 The mature Cayuga averages 7-8 lbs. and can obtain most of its diet from foraging when given appropriate areas to explore for food.
+They fatten easily, and can be harvested as early as 8 weeks though some suggest the best results come with waiting until 12 weeks.
 The meat of the Cayuga is reputed to be of excellent taste, tender, and of fine quality, but the carcass can be difficult to clean because of their dark feathering.
 Some resolve this problem by skinning the ducks rather than plucking.
-Some feel the meat has a flavor similar to that of prime beef.
-They may be butchered as early as 8 weeks, but many suggest the best results come with waiting until 12 weeks.

 Cayuga ducks can lay 100-150 large eggs per year that can be used for general eating and baking purposes.
-They become broody after they have laid 8-14 eggs, and they may become aggressive when they are sitting.
-Eggs are initially black in color, but as the season progresses, egg color lightens to gray and eventually they become white.
+Eggs are initially black in color, but as the season progresses, egg color lightens to gray or greenish-blue, and eventually they become white.
 They tend to choose seasonal rather than life mates.

 The Cayuga is recognized as one of the hardiest of the domestic ducks and are easily tamed if hand raised.
+Generally of even temperament, ducks can become more assertive while sitting on eggs.
 They tolerate the harsh winters of the northeast but need access to shade in hot weather.
-They are not good fliers.
-They are a quiet breed that is good for urban/suburban settings; hens tend to be noisier than drakes.
-They need access to water – be it a pool, pond, or basin – for swimming/bathing.
+Cayugas are not good fliers.
+They are a quiet breed that is good for urban or suburban settings; hens tend to be noisier than drakes.
 The breed is sometimes used for dog herding trials as they flock well.

 The Cayuga is recognized as one of the hardiest of the domestic ducks and are easily tamed if hand-raised.
 They tolerate the harsh winters of the northeast and can produce many offspring.
 The Cayuga averages 7 to 8 pounds and can obtain most of its diet from foraging when given appropriate areas to explore for food.
 The meat of the Cayuga is reputed to be of excellent taste and fine quality but the carcass can be difficult to clean because of their dark feathering.
 Some resolve this problem by skinning the ducks rather than plucking.
 Cayuga ducks can lay 100 to 150 eggs per year that can be used for general eating and baking purposes.
 Eggs are initially black in color, but as the season progresses, egg color lightens to white.
 The plumage of the Cayuga is uniformly greenish-black and may become mottled with white as they age.